danielscholl/iac-aks/README_archive.md

                                   --query id -otsv))
 ```

-#### Create a Service Principal
+## Create a Service Principal

-_The Service Principal is used by the cluster to control access to Azure Resources such as registry and Network._
+This Service Principal is used by the cluster to control access to Azure Resources such as registry and Network.

 ```powershell
 $PrincipalName = "AKS-$Unique"